AlexKolpa/DiffusionCurves/Readme.md

 * NUnit
 * Rhino Mocks

-Besides this, you also need to add the OpenCV dll's in the OpenCV folder in the repo.
+Besides this, the OpenCV dll's need to be added to the OpenCV folder in the repo.
 These dll's can be easily obtained by installing EmguCV.